 Our efforts in the NM Legislature are working.
 Thank you to all who showed up to speak on our behalf!

 Executive Director Abigail and Clinic Director Melanie have been working tirelessly on a bill that would provide a license for birth centers through the Department of Health.
-So far the bill has been recommended unanimously by the committes that reviewed it.
-It's on its way to the floor for a vote soon.
-If it goes through, insurance companies will be able to include Dar a Luz in their networks.
+So far the bill has passed every vote and now it awaits the governor's signature.
+If it goes through, insurance companies will be able to include Dar a Luz in their networks more easily.
 That will mean our birth center service fees (facility fees) would have much better insurance coverage, saving you money.
-We charge so much less than hospitals -- it will save insurance companies money, too (which ultimately saves you even more)!
+We charge so much less than hospitals -- it will save insurance companies money, too, which ultimately saves you even more!
 Please watch for newsletter announcements to find out how you can support this measure.

 Join MJ (who is the founder of our Dar a Luz doula program, New Life Doulas) for a sweet class all about you and your baby.
 Enjoy a gentle yoga class, meet other moms, and deepen your bond with your baby.
 Call the birth center to register: 505-924-2229 x0.